aarsonline/aarsonline.github.io/class1/glu3/README.md

 This page details the eukaryote-like GluRS-E, which is a discriminating form of GluRS found in many eukaryotic cytosols, and is characterized by an N-terminal glutathione S-transferase ([GST](/superfamily/class1/GST)) domain (Simader et al., 2006).
 However, in the yeast Saccharomyces cerevisisae it has been shown to also be capable of being imported into mitochondria to generate the mitochondrial Glu-tRNA$^\text{Gln}$ that will be transamidated by a mitochondrial GatFAB AdT (Frechin et al., 2009).
-In most animals, including humans, glutamyl-tRNA is produced by a fusion protien glutamyl-prolyl tRNA synthetase (EPRS) (Cerini et al., 1991, Berthonneau et al. 2000).
+In most animals, including humans, glutamyl-tRNA is produced by a fusion protein glutamyl-prolyl tRNA synthetase (EPRS) (Cerini et al., 1991, Berthonneau et al. 2000).
 EPRS contains the catalytic domains from both GluRS-E and [ProRS-A](/class2/pro1/), as well as the ProRS-A zinc binding domain, and the GluRS GST domain.
 Glutamic acid is a metabolic precursor for proline, which suggests a possible explanation for the origin of this protein (Eswarappa et al. 2018).In addition, in mammals, EPRS is a component of the multisynthetase complex (MSC) (Bandyopadhyay and Deutscher, 1971) composed of 9 aminoacyl-tRNA synthetases (7 mono-functional aminoacyl-tRNA synthetases and the bi-functional EPRS) and 3 Aminoacyl-tRNA synthetase Interacting Multifunctional Proteins (AIMPs: AIMP1 or P43, AIMP2 or P38 and AIMP3 or P18 )(Mirande et al., 1982, Park et al., 2005).